bseltz-cohesity/scripts/reports/powershell/vmJobSelections/README.md

 ## Components

-* vmJobSelections.ps1: the main python script
+* vmJobSelections.ps1: the main powershell script
 * cohesity-api.ps1: the Cohesity REST API helper module

 Place both files in a folder together and run the main script.